dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/07/28
+Someone (maybe a company making software development tools, e.g. [JetBrains](https://twitter.com/jetbrains) 😉) should do research and design properly ergonomic keyboard shortcuts for code editors.
+It's tiring to see different and mostly "accidental" shortcuts everywhere.

 #### 2024/07/25
 I really like the "Unused symbol" inspection in #IntelliJ.
 Except when it's a bit too random and project-specific 🤷‍ #Kotlin
 <kotlin>